Winter break activities - family idilic

 Let Them Be Bored: Yes, really.
 Boredom sparks creativity.
 Or at least that’s what the parenting books say.

-Surviving Winter Break with a Smile (Mostly)
+Surviving Winter Break Activities with a Smile (Mostly)

 I once left my daughter unsupervised for just five minutes—just long enough to sip a cup of coffee in peace.
 When I returned, I found the floor and carpet covered in a glorious mess of red pepper powder and flour.